osm-search/Nominatim/docs/admin/Deployment.md

 # Deploying Nominatim

 The Nominatim API is implemented as a PHP application.
-The `website/` directory in the build directory contains the configured website.
+The `website/` directory in the project directory contains the configured website.
 You can serve this in a production environment with any web server that is capable to run PHP scripts.